jramkiss/jramkiss.github.io/_posts/_2020-01-26-gaussian-processes.md

 Since the Gaussian process is essentially a generalization of the multivariate Gaussian, simulating from a GP is as simple as simulating from a multivariate Gaussian.
 The steps are below:

-- Start with a vector, $x_1, x_2, ..., x_n$.
-This can be done in Python with `np.linspace`
+- Start with a vector, $x_1, x_2, ..., x_n$ that we will build the GP from.
+This can be done in Python with `np.linspace`.
-- Use a kernel, $k$, to calculate the covariance matrix for each combination of $(x_i, x_j)$.
+- Choose a kernel, $k$, and use it to calculate the covariance matrix for each combination of $(x_i, x_j)$.
 We should end up with a matrix of dimension $(n, n)$.
-This matrix will act as the covariance matrix for the multivariate Gaussian we are sampling from.
+This is the covariance matrix for the multivariate Gaussian we are sampling from.
 We'll use a zero-vector for its mean
-- The resulting sampled paths from this multivariate Gaussian are realizations of the Gaussian process, $GP(0, k)$.
+- The resulting sample paths from this multivariate Gaussian are realizations of the Gaussian process, $GP(0, k)$.
 We can plot these values and a 95% confidence interval by taking the mean $\pm$ 1.96.

 Code to do this is below: